 1. Snap the Studio and browser window into organized tiles by clicking the Adjust button at the top right corner of the Studio.

 2. In the hosting application navigate to to the page where the Workflow should be started.

-3. At the top of the Assist Studio click Select Element to define the element on the screen where the balloon will point.
+3. At the top of the Apty Studio click Select Element to define the element on the screen where the balloon will point.
 The control is transferred to the browser window.
 Hover over the element you want to start the flow in the hosting application and click it.
 An Apty balloon will be attached to the selected element of the hosting application.